Fatimasds/pdsnd_github/README.md

 Includes input validation and raw data display.

 How to Use:
 Run the script and follow the prompts in the terminal

+Finally:
+u would be working on US Bike share Data